 What is loneliness?

 Loneliness is a mismatch between the relationships we have and those we want.
 It is our internal trigger, letting us know it’s time to seek company, just as hunger lets us know it’s time to eat.
-Anyone at any age can be lonely — even busy people, even you — whether alone or in a group, at work or at home with family.
+Anyone at any age can be lonely — even busy people, even you — whether alone or in a group, at work or working from home, with or without family.

-Loneliness is a sign that something needs to change.
-Loneliness harms us as individuals and it harms our neighbourhoods and communities.
-Research has shown that lacking social connections is as damaging to our health as smoking 15 cigarettes a day (Holt-Lunstad, 2015).
+Loneliness is an internal warning sign that lets us know something needs to change.
+Loneliness can harm us as individuals and it harms our neighbourhoods and communities too.

-Lonely people are often excluded from the opportunities many of us take for granted.
+When lonely people are often excluded from the opportunities many of us take for granted.
 They may find their self-worth, confidence and trust reduce, decreasing their access to new opportunities and to meeting new and different people in ordinary everyday situations.
-And yet it is from these that we develop new relationships, experiences, insights, interests, hobbies and hopefully new friendships.
+However 'ordinary' everyday situations are now few and far between, yet it is from these that we develop new relationships, experiences, insights, interests, hobbies and hopefully new friendships.

-Even home can be a lonely place.
+Home can be a lonely place.
 Neighbourhoods are where we have our homes and they affect how we feel.
-Our neighbours can be both a vital source of support or a reminder of how lonely we are.
+Our neighbours can be both a vital source of support, as many people have found throughout the pandemic they can also be a reminder of how lonely we are.

 There are things we all can do within our neighbourhoods to enable ourselves and others to feel more supported and less alone: